How we test baby car seats

-- Fitting in cars Each seat is tried in three different makes and models of cars to see how easy it is to fit.
-Experts consider both Isofix and seat-belt modes.
+- Fitting in cars: We try each seat in three different makes and models of car to see how easy it is to fit.
+Experts consider both Isofix and seatbelt modes.

-- Instructions and warning labels Instructions and warning labels are scrutinised to see whether there is anything confusing, annoying or misleading.
+- Instructions and warning labels: We scrutinise instructions and warning labels to see whether there is anything confusing, annoying or misleading.

-- Trying out the seats Real children of different ages try out each seat, in all the cars, to help highlight any safely issues or problems using the seat on a day-to-day basis - something our dummies can't tell us.
+- Trying out the seats: Real children of different ages try out each seat, in all the cars.
+This helps to highlight any safely issues or problems with using the seat on a day-to-day basis – something our dummies can't tell us.

-How to fit a child car seat – our handy videos help remind you how to fit your seat safely
+How to fit a child car seat – our handy videos help to remind you how to fit your seat safely.

 Safe use of car seats for young babies

-A lie-flat position is the best position for your baby to travel in, especially premature babies, newborns and young babies - not only for comfort, but also to help their breathing.
-Most people know of the two-hour rule, but we advise not to keep your baby in a car seat for any longer than absolutely necessary.
+A flatter position is considered the best position for babies to travel in, especially those who are premature, newborn and young – not only for comfort, but also to help their breathing.
+Most people know of the two-hour rule - the guidelines recommending you don't keep your baby in a car seat for any longer than two-hours - but we advise you not to keep your baby in a car seat for any longer than absolutely necessary.

 The Baby Products Association advises parents not to use a car seat in the first four weeks of a baby's life for periods of more than 30 minutes.
-If it is essential to travel within the first four weeks, take regular breaks, at least every 30 minutes, and have an adult sit in the back to monitor your baby.
-Remove your baby from its seat for short periods before continuing with your journey.
+If it's essential to travel within the first four weeks, take regular breaks, at least every 30 minutes, and have an adult sit in the back to monitor your baby.
+Remove your baby from the seat for short periods before continuing with your journey.

 The best position for your baby – Which? checks

-- Comfort for the child This covers how much support there is for the child's legs, the padding.
-Also their view from the seat, as you don't want children tempted to lean forward out of their seat.
+- Comfort for the child: This covers how much support there is for the child's legs, and the padding.
+Also their view from the seat, as you don't want children tempted to lean forwards out of their seat.

 Is there anything else I should look out for?

-Our experts work hard to uncover everything you need to know before splashing out on a car seat, from cleaning the covers to pointing out any issues in your car that could stop the seat working properly.
+Our experts work hard to uncover everything you need to know before buying a car seat for your baby or child, from cleaning the covers to any issues in your car that could stop the seat working properly.

-- Safety issues Our reviews point out potential issues you'll need to check before selecting your car seat, like underfloor storage compartments or car headrests that could stop your car seat working properly.
+- Safety issues: Our reviews point out potential issues you'll need to check before selecting your car seat, such as underfloor storage compartments or car headrests that could stop your seat working properly.

-- Design flaws - Some seats may be great in a crash test but have points deducted because they are not intuitive to install, or there's something in the design which makes them less easy to get a secure fit.
+- Design flaws: Some seats may be great in a crash test but have points deducted because they are not intuitive to install, or there's something in the design that makes them less easy to get a secure fit.